36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Privet Ligustrum

 Privet proliferates, adding 2 to 3 feet annually, forming dense, lush foliage.
 It’s a top choice for hedges and privacy screens.
-Hardy and adaptable, Privet thrives in various climates and soils.
+Hardy and adaptable, Privet thrives in a wide range of climates and soils.
 It responds well to pruning, allowing you to shape it into formal hedges or let it grow naturally.
-Privet is low-maintenance, making it a popular choice for busy homeowners.
+Privet is a low-maintenance plant, making it a popular choice for busy homeowners.
 Its resilience and classic look add timeless appeal to any garden or yard.

 5. Wax Myrtle (Myrica cerifera)